AstraZeneca/KAZU/docs/ontology_parser.rst

             return df

-Finally, when we want to use our new parser, we need to give it information about what entity class it is associated with
+Finally, when we want to use our new parser, we need to give it information about what entity class it is associated with:

 .. code-block:: python

     # we need a string scorer to resolve similar terms.
 Here, we use a trivial example for brevity
-    string_scorer = lambda string_1,string_2: 0.75
+    string_scorer = lambda string_1, string_2: 0.75
     parser = ChemblOntologyParser(
         in_path='path to chembl DB goes here',
-        entity_class='drug' #if used in entity linking, entities with class 'drug' will be associated with this parser. name='CHEMBL' # a globally unique name for the parser string_scorer = string_scorer
+        entity_class='drug' # if used in entity linking, entities with class 'drug' will be associated with this parser. name='CHEMBL' # a globally unique name for the parser string_scorer = string_scorer
-        ):
+    )

 That's it!
 The datasource is now ready for integration into Kazu, and can be referenced as a linking target or elsewhere.